 Woodfield Country Club

 More than 1,000 children call this private country club community home, with the unique identity in South Florida as the youthful, family friendly club.
-4,200 sqft of Kids Clubhouse was built specifically for them in mind.
+The 4,200 sqft Children’s Clubhouse was built specifically for them in mind.
 The floor plan was organized into 3 distinct areas, the Lobby, “Kids Korner” and Game Room.

 The finishes were carefully selected to emphasize the free-spirited nature of children.
 Vinyl upholstery and woven vinyl flooring were used for easy maintenance and cleaning, while selected in fun, bright colors and displayed in unique patterns to inspire creativity.

 The Lobby, designed for gathering, check-in and registration, has a 25ft clerestory ceiling above the reception desk in a beautiful sky-blue paint color with a grouping of colorful, sea urchin inspired light fixtures.
 Vibrant accent strips of woven vinyl were carefully placed to coordinate with the same color vinyl covered bench for slipping shoes on and off.
 A set of colorful, sea inspired artwork hangs above each bench.
 The placement of the reception desk along with frameless glass partitions to both the Kids Korner and the Game Room allow for staff visual connection to both adjacent spaces.